 The new Residential Erosion Control program will provide residential property owners with professional site assessments and concept designs for improvements to address drainage runoff and erosion issues.

 To assist Coral Bay, St. John, residents to get their water tested easily, the Coral Bay Community Council is providing a group pick-up and drop-off service at its office for a round of testing on June 21.

 EPA’s most recent Beach Report found that beaches on U.S. coasts and along the Great Lakes were open and safe for swimming 92 percent of the time in 2020.

 Seasonal harvest closures conserve fished populations and help sustain and improve the fisheries of the Virgin Islands.

-DPNR performed water quality analysis at 38 designated beaches throughout the territory during the week of May 1 – May 7, 2021.
-All beaches sampled meet water quality standards and are considered safe for swimming and fishing.
+DPNR performed water quality analysis at 19 designated beaches throughout the territory during the week of May 23 – May 27, 2022.
+The following beaches meet water quality standards and are considered safe for swimming and fishing.